 The Group operates an approved funded contributory provident fund for all its permanent employees to which equal monthly contributions are made both by the Group and the employees at the rate of 10% of the basic salary.
 The financial statements of the fund are separately prepared and are not included as part of these consolidated financial statements.

-2024 2023
+Rupees '000

-R upees '000
+i iup 563 000

-Contribution from the Group 498,789
+Contribution from the Group 498,789 385,131

 Contribution from the employees 498,789 385,131

-997,578 3 770,262
+997,578 770,262

 41 COMPENSATION OF DIRECTORS AND KEY MANAGEMENT PERSONNEL - HOLDING COMPANY